micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And in the morning, long before daylight, He got up and went out to a [^u]deserted place, and there He prayed.
+And in the morning, long before daylight, He got up and went out to a deserted place, and there He prayed.